justloffredo/photomatic_project/README.md

 ## Goals

-* Develop an Application which should resemble Instagram The application should have a portfolio page which is used to describe my background and any ties to travelling.
+* Develop an Application which should resemble Instagram
 * Create a Database of User Accounts
 	A User should be able to:
   	* create an account
   	* see all image posts
   	* create a new image post with an image and 	description
   	* edit their own image posts
   	* delete their own image posts
   	* "like" other image posts
   	* comment on their own, or others image posts

 ## Data Models